 THE STORY BEHIND LOS ALISOS

-Nestled in the mountainous San Ignacio province in Northern Peru is a remote little hillside town called Chirinos, home to coffee cooperative La Prosperidad.
-About three thousand people live in Chirinos, which is densely settled on a hilltop 1600 meters above sea level.
-Agricultural land is very valuable in these high altitudes, so the planning of the town proper is necessarily compact, with houses built two or three stories tall so as to maximize flat space for farming.
-And the views are breathtaking.
+In the mountainous San Ignacio province in Northern Peru there is a town called Chirinos, home to coffee cooperative La Prosperidad.
+About three thousand people live in Chirinos, 1600 meters above sea level.
+Agricultural land is valuable at such high altitudes, so the town is compact, with houses built tall to maximize space for farming.

-Sergio is well known in the community for producing high quality coffee in this unpolluted haven of forest and organic matter like fallen leaves.
-He also makes his own organic compost, contributing to the large compost facility at the co-op.
+Sergio is well known in the community for producing high quality coffee in this unpolluted haven of forest.
+He makes his own organic compost, contributing to the large compost facility at the co-op.